 Our expertise is wide-ranging and we cover the following species in the UK:

 Badger, Otter, Water Vole, Pine Marten, Wildcat, Red Squirrel, and Mountain Hare.

 We hold a substantial stock of camera traps which help deliver rigorous data to support monitoring activities as well as presence/likely absence surveys, and activity monitoring for instance Badger sett monitoring and Scottish wildcats.
 See our Camera trapping for more information.

 Despite the UKs relatively low diversity of herptiles (Reptiles and Amphibians), all reptiles, and several amphibians are protected by law.

 They are widespread throughout Britain and as a result we are frequently engaged in dedicated surveys to determine presence/likely absence and abundance.
-Following this we are able to employ suitable survey and monitoring, and mitigation methods and associated protection, mitigation, and habitat enhancement measures.
+Following this we are able to employ suitable survey, monitoring, and mitigation methods, associated protection and habitat enhancement measures.